Hákon Valdimarsson

-Hákon Rafn Valdimarsson (born 13 October 2001) is an Icelandic professional footballer who plays as a goalkeeper for Premier League club Brentford and the Iceland national team.
+Hákon Rafn Valdimarsson (born 13 October 2001) is an Icelandic professional footballer who plays as a goalkeeper for club Brentford and the Iceland national team.

 Handball

-Hákon Valdimarsson played handball in Reykjavík for Knattspyrnufélag Reykjavíkur.
+As a child, Hákon Valdimarsson played handball in Reykjavík for Knattspyrnufélag Reykjavíkur.
 He played as an outfield player.

 Club career

 KR

 After playing for their handball team, Hákon joined the Under-19 football team when they needed a goalkeeper.
 He played with them for a while, until the first team needed a second goalkeeper.

 Grótta

 Hákon joined Grótta in 2015.
 After playing as an outfield player for the youth sides of KR, he first played as a goalkeeper after his switch to Grótta in 2015, appearing as an outfield player for Grótta's youth sides as late as 2017.
 He made his senior debut in the last game of the 2017 1. deild season as an already relegated Grótta lost 2–1 to Leiknir Reykjavík.
 Hákon then played in 15 out of 22 games in the 2018 2. deild as Grótta placed second and were promoted back to 1. deild.
 In the 2019 season, Hákon played in all 22 matches as Grótta became champions and were promoted to the top tier Úrvalsdeild for the first time.

 In 2020 he played all 18 matches as Grótta were relegated back to the 1. deild.
 It was announced on 30 April 2021 that Hákon had signed with Allsvenskan team IF Elfsborg and that Hákon would join them in the summer.
 Hákon played nine matches for Grótta in the first half of the 2021 season before joining Elfsborg in July.